nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 1a1.
 FAST shows an error message.
     * 1a2.
 FAST shows an example of add contact command to user.

+* 1b.
+The given input parameters is invalid.
+    * 1b1.
+FAST shows an error message.
+    * 1b2.
+FAST shows an example of add contact command to user.

       Use case ends.

 #### Use case: UC02 - Delete Contact